 The Organization regularly monitors liquidity required to meet its operating needs.
 The Organization has various sources of liquidity, including cash and cash equivalents, long-term investments, money market accounts and a line of credit.
-Management has the option to liquidate long-term investments, without board approval, if the needs of operations require additional resources.
+Management has the option to liquidate long-term investments, with board approval, if the needs of operations require additional resources.

-For purposes of analyzing resources available to meet general expenditures, the Organization considers all revenue streams related to the ongoing activities of girl programming, philanthropy, retail, and volunteer training to be for general operations unless otherwise stipulated by a donor.
+For purposes of analyzing resources available to meet general expenditures and capital projects, the Organization considers all revenue streams related to the ongoing activities of Girl Scouts programming, philanthropy, retail, and volunteer training to be for general operations unless otherwise stipulated by a donor.
 Endowments are donor-restricted funds established for a variety of purposes and are not considered to be available for general expenditure.

-NOTE 19 CONTINGENCIES
+NOTE 18 CONTINGENCIES